Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Introduction

 Furthermore, most current approaches rely on maximizing mutual information between the encoded features and the target using variational approximations based on the cross-entropy loss \cite{alemi2017deep, shao2021learning, xie2023robust}.
 However, deriving a maximization for the mutual information between the encoded feature vector and the targets based on contrastive learning \cite{oord2018representation} remains unexplored for task-oriented communication systems.

-To address the aforementioned challenges, we develop a task-oriented communication system based on contrastive learning \cite{oord2018representation} and disentangled representation learning \cite{paige2017learning} and we devise a new metric to compute comparative values for a proxy of mutual information between the encoded features and the inputs across different systems, rather than computing the exact mutual information.
+To address the aforementioned challenges, we develop a task-oriented communication system based on contrastive learning \cite{oord2018representation} and disentangled representation learning \cite{paige2017learning}, and we devise a new metric to compute comparative values for a proxy of mutual information between the encoded features and the inputs across different systems, rather than computing the exact mutual information.
 More specifically, our major contributions are as follows:

 \begin{itemize} \item We derive a lower bound for the mutual information between the encoded features and the target using contrastive learning principles.
-We show that the contrastive learning based lower bound improves task accuracy and performance compared to the traditional cross-entropy based mutual information approximations;
+We show that the contrastive learning based lower bound improves task accuracy and performance compared to traditional cross-entropy based mutual information approximations;

 \item We propose a systematic training methodology based on an innovative loss function, designed to extract task-irrelevant information through reconstruction losses while disentangling it from task-relevant features using adversarial methods.
-This enables the system to prioritize the transmission of task-relevant features while minimizing communication overhead and reducing unnecessary information transmission;
+This enables the system to prioritize the transmission of task-relevant features while minimizing communication overhead and reducing unnecessary information transmission, thus enhancing privacy;

-\item To address the current limitation of lacking a reliable and unified approach for estimating the mutual information between the encoded features and input data, we introduce a new metric named the information retention index (IRI) which serves as a proxy for the mutual information.
+\item To address the current limitation of lacking a reliable and unified approach for estimating the mutual information between the encoded features and input data, we introduce a new metric named the Information Retention Index (IRI), which serves as a proxy for the mutual information.
 This metric compares the informativeness and minimality of the encoded features across various task-oriented communication methods, providing deeper insights into system behavior and enabling a more rigorous comparison of their performance;

 \item We evaluate our proposed task-oriented communication system in diverse channel conditions.
-It is tested against several existing task-oriented communication methods, demonstrating improved task performance, enhanced privacy preservation, and reduced amount of stored information across a wide range of transmission scenarios. \end{itemize}
+It is tested against several existing task-oriented communication methods, demonstrating improved task performance, enhanced privacy awareness, and reduced amount of irrelevant information across a wide range of transmission scenarios. \end{itemize}